 There are two methods of doing classification.
 The first is automatic and relies on examining the values in the vendor class options.
 Information from these options is extracted and a class name is constructed from it and added to the class list for the packet.
 The second allows you to specify an expression that is evaluated for each packet.
 If the result is true, the packet is a member of the class.

-K Gareishaud he taken with client classification as it is easy for clients that do not meet class criteria to be denied any open in altogether.
+Care should be taken with client classification as it is easy for clients that do not meet class criteria to be denied any service altogether.